SkyReels-Text: Fine-Grained Font-Controllable Text Editing for Poster Design: Experiments

-Besides the final image result evaluation, we sought to detailed pure font edition comparison as well.
-We choose the difficult handwritten font as the reference.
-As shown in Figure~\ref{fig:comparison handwrite}, although our model is not trained on specifically handwritten data, it can be generalized to handwritten text with a single reference.
-Even though the competing methods are specifically designed and trained for handwritten text generation, SkyReels-Text achieves better preservation of the reference font style and generates text that is closer to the ground truth.
-We also conducted the Chinese comparison demonstrated in appendix.
-This powerful generalization and transfer capability greatly reduces unnecessary training.
-Our model provides a flexible, efficient, and low-cost ability to generate text images of specific styles.
+In addition to evaluating the text editing, we present a detailed comparison focusing on pure font editing.
+Specifically, we select challenging handwritten fonts as exemplars.
+As shown in Figure~\ref{fig:comparison handwrite}, although our model is not explicitly trained on handwritten datasets, it successfully generalizes to handwritten text using only a single reference.
+Even compared to methods specifically designed and trained for handwritten text generation, SkyReels-Text achieves superior preservation of the font style and generates text that more closely aligns with the ground truth.
+We provide additional comparisons on Chinese handwritten text in the supplement.
+This strong generalization and zero-shot transfer capability obviates the need for extensive domain-specific fine-tuning, offering a flexible, efficient, and scalable solution for generating stylized text images.

+\textbf{User Study.} To further validate the effectiveness of SkyReels-Text, we conducted a user study comparing our model with four commercial image editing systems: Qwen-Image-Edit, FLUX-Kontext-Pro, Nano Banana, and Seedream~4.0.
+Figure~\ref{fig:user_study} indicates that SkyReels-Text consistently outperforms all competitors.
+In particular, it achieves clear advantages over Qwen-Image-Edit and FLUX-Kontext-Pro, with win rates of 71.8\% and 84.5\%, respectively.
+When compared to Nano Banana and Seedream~4.0, SkyReels-Text still maintains a substantial advantage, achieving a 60.2\% win rate against a mere $\sim$10\% loss rate.
+These results underscore that SkyReels-Text provides a more reliable and user-favored editing experience than leading commercial alternatives.